-Without the White Witch, Aslan is just a recluse lion.
-Without Moriarty, Sherlock is just a know-it-all in a weird hat.
+Without Voldemort, Harry Potter is just another young wizard.
+Without Moriarty, Sherlock Holmes is just a know-it-all in a weird hat.
 Without the Joker, Batman is just a rich dude with anger issues and too much time on his hands.

-Our villains make our heroes.
+Villains are essential.
 Without them, our heroes can’t shine.
 That's why it's important to give our villains scenes where they can wow us with their quirks and scare us with their ferocity.
 Writing a good villain is about more than making a character a bad person.

-Use Key Scenes to Write a Great Villain
+6 Key Scenes to Write a Good Villain

-In general, heroes are predictable.
-Under normal circumstance, they’re boring.
-It’s only when a master villain creates chaos that the hero has a chance to show us what he/she is made of.
+In general, heroes are predictable and sometimes boring.
+It’s only when a great villain creates chaos that the good guy has a chance to show us what they are made of.

-If you can make your villain’s struggle an exaggerated version of something we all battle with, we will begin to understand them on an even deeper level, even when it's a bit scary to do so.
+If you can make your villain’s struggle an exaggerated version of something we all battle in real life, your readers will begin to understand them on an even deeper level, even when it's a bit scary to do so.

 Scene #2: The First Look